220124-JavaReactAzure/wildcard_standup_notes/README.md

 As A group we will continue to work to improve our coding skills and become better at using the tools introduced to us.

+## Stand up Notes for Feb.
+22 2022

+# Christian Mains

+- Improve on SQL notes and Web notes

+# Austin Mcgehee

+- Work on my understanding of Hibernate and SQL differences

+# Tracy Bodine

+- Reviewing weeks 1, 2, & 3 flashcards and better understand Hibernate with P1

+# Paul Aglipay

+- Work on understanding Spring better